It doesn’t take a genius to figure out Helios Brewing has something to do with the sun.

 There’s a burgeoning movement in the Australian craft beer scene for breweries to be more environmentally sustainable.
 It’s leading to more companies installing solar panels, donating spent grain to farmers, looking for ways to improve water efficiency and more.

-But, at Helios Brewing, environmental sustainability isn’t an afterthought – it’s built into its very DNA.
-Founders Scott Shomer, Jayne Rutter and Tony Rutter are all career environmental scientists, and this joint background became foundational for Helios.
+But, at Helios Brewing, environmental sustainability isn’t an afterthought – it’s been built into its very DNA from the beginning.
+Founder and owner Scott Shomer is a career environmental scientist, and this background became foundational for Helios.
+The brewery was almost an experiment as Scott explored the question, ‘How green could a brewery be?’

-The design of the brewery came down to Scott, who met with manufacturers to discuss the customisation of equipment.
+In the design stage, Scott met with manufacturers to discuss the customisation of equipment.

 “When it came time to design a brewery, which is normally very energy, gas and water intensive, and produces a lot of waste, I said, ‘How can I make this super efficient?
 How can we use less water, use less electricity?
 How much electricity can we generate ourselves?’.”